adamculbertson/nws-api/README.md

 Fetch weather forecasts and the hazardous weather outlook from the National Weather Service

 ## FastAPI
-This branch is **highly** unstable, as I am currently rewriting the old, custom API to use [FastAPI](https://fastapi.tiangolo.com/).
+The API makes use of [FastAPI](https://fastapi.tiangolo.com/).
 This will make the API *far* easier to implement in other products, and it will also be OpenAPI compatible.

 ## National Weather Service API Python Library
 This is a Python library that makes use of the [API Web Service](https://www.weather.gov/documentation/services-web-api) from the National Weather Service.
 The current implementation is very limited, as it is based solely on my own use case.